mas-bandwidth/netcode/STANDARD.md

 This data is variable size but for simplicity is written to a fixed size buffer of 2048 bytes.
 Unused bytes are zero padded.

+## Challenge Token

+...

 ## Packet Structure

-The protocol has the following packet types:
+*netcode.io* has the following packet types:

 * connection request (0)
 * connection denied (1)